 So please help out the engineer by strategically applying a TCPDUMP Filter and limit the capture length.
-Lets say for example you need to collect a tcpdump to debug a HDFS permission issue when a mapreduce job runs.
-One could submit a TCPDUMP on all node mangers in the cluster with no filter and collect a huge amount of usless data.
+Let's say, for example, you need to collect a tcpdump to debug a HDFS permission issue when a mapreduce job runs.
+One could submit a TCPDUMP on all node managers in the cluster with no filter and collect a huge amount of useless data.
 Or the Engineer could apply filter "tcp port 8020 and host <ip of namenode>" to filter only on HDFS metadata traffic from that node.

 Too much Data for TCPDUMP to collect